 By KBB.com Editors

-If you've got low garage clearance or limited vertical reach, you can program the tailgate to open only to a safe or reachable height.
+If you have low garage clearance or limited vertical reach, you can program the tailgate to open to only a safe or reachable height.

 All models have a six-speed automatic transmission, while an "eco" mode on models with the four-cylinder engine alters shift points to improve fuel economy.
-Standard safety equipment includes six airbags – dual frontal airbags, head curtain side airbags and pelvic/thorax seat-mounted side airbags - plus four-wheel disc brakes with electronic stability control and traction control.
 Safety and convenience are enhanced with standard OnStar, while XM Satellite Radio provides added entertainment value.
-The "smart" remote start feature, standard on 2LT and LTZ trims, also activates the heating and air conditioning.
+The "smart" remote start feature, standard on Chevrolet Equinox 2LT and Equinox LTZ trims, also activates the heating and air conditioning.

-The 2010 Chevy Equinox offers a rear-seat DVD entertainment system and a power liftgate, both of which are uncommon in the category.
-Other notable options include V6 power, all-wheel drive, a navigation system, comprehensive premium audio system, remote vehicle start (1LT), backup camera, leather seating, heated front seats and a memory-enabled driver's seat and mirror.
+The 2011 Chevy Equinox offers a rear-seat DVD entertainment system and a power liftgate, both of which are uncommon in the category.
+Other notable options include 264-horsepower V6 engine, all-wheel drive, a navigation system, comprehensive premium audio system, remote vehicle start, backup camera, leather seating, heated front seats, and a memory-enabled driver's seat and mirror.

-Every 2010 Chevy Equinox includes a fuel-efficient four-cylinder engine as standard equipment, and all but the entry LS trim level offers a V6 upgrade for $1,500.
+Every 2011 Chevrolet Equinox includes a fuel-efficient, 182-horsepower, four-cylinder engine as standard equipment, and all but the entry LS trim level offers the upgrade to the 264-horsepower V6 for $1,500.
 The engines feature direct injection technology and are matched with six-speed automatic transmissions, both of which simultaneously increase power and efficiency.
 Four-cylinder versions offer an "Eco" button that sets the engine and transmission programming to mileage-maxing mode.
-The optional V6 offers manual shift control, although we felt it could be more responsive.
+The optional V6 is E85 compatible and offers manual shift control, although we felt it could be more responsive.
 The four- and six-cylinder versions feature tow ratings of 1,500 and 3,500 pounds respectively.

 2.4-liter in-line 4